iknowjason/Velociraptor_Azure/README.md

 ```

 # Running APT Simulation Tools
 This project includes three security tools to run APT simulations for generating forensic artifacts in an automated way.
 Here is a quick walkthrough on the three tools that are automatically deployed.
+To test efficacy of the detection solution, it might be a good idea to disable Windows Defender real-time protection setting.

 1. Atomic Red Team (ART)
 The Atomic Red Team scripts are downloaded from the official Github repo [1] and the Invoke-AtomicRedTeam execution framework is automatically downloaded and imported from the following repo [2].
 This allows you to more easily run atomic tests and the modules are imported into the powershell session everytime you launch a powershell session.
 This is controlled from the following powershell environment script: